kyzylsy/ptcg/source/Expansion-Sheet-1/index.md

 [<< Back](/)
 #### Release Info
 The Vending Machine (Japanese: 拡張シート Expansion Sheet) cards are a series of special collections for the Pokémon Trading Card Game released in Japan.
 The Expansion Sheet 1 was released on March 23rd, 1998.
-It features eighteen sheets with three cards per-sheet along with cardboard damage counters and coins.
+It features eighteen sheets with three cards per-sheet along with cardboard damage counters and coins and the main color of this series is blue.

 #### Card List
 <table>